#CelebrateingtheRainbow at the workplace – share your stories of Pride!

+#MeToo movement gained so much momentum that, if nothing else, it had women opening up and speaking out without thinking twice.
 We were all witnesses to the chain reactions of fellow women baring their hearts in our living rooms or on social media, and feeling free of carrying the shame and burden of sexual abuse inside them.
 For the first time in history.

 Beyond #MeToo is a book not just for women.
 Anyone who has been a victim of sexual abuse and discrimination will find resonance, meaning, and hope.

 Because, as the author rightly asks — Abuse.
 So commonplace.
 So not acknowledged.
 How could it be possible?

 This question led Tanushree Ghosh to several further questions and finally into a full-blown investigative research to understand the core problem, explore the nuances of gender equality from various perspectives, map a SWOT-like analysis of the #MeToo movement, and suggest actionable measures beyond #MeToo.

 While everything changed suddenly for women in America for the better with a high-velocity ramp towards gender equality, it didn’t do so for India.
 Instead, India moved one step forward but four steps backwards where gender equality is concerned.

 Despite this, the author firmly believes that India needed a #MeToo movement because it has shifted our society towards a culture of belief in place of the culture of silence, denial or dismissal.

 Tanushree Ghosh takes us on a 360° tour of the history of women’s rights via the lens of the #MeToo movement, focusing on the United States of America, where it began.
 And focusing especially on India, because it ranks terribly for women in global studies, and it would serve as a good example from the democratic nations where women have equal rights under the Constitution.